kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

 - I definitely plan to return.
 Coming here has made me realize that I'm more excited by research than I am learning frameworks in programming, or anything like that.
 It was absolutely worth it for me and I plan to become a member and attend as many events as I can.
+I also think that I can learn (if I don't become converted 100% to become a Mathematician) from that community; I leave humbled, but inspired.

 - I have been splitting my time in between learning about the Linux kernel, some Haskell, an ACM wiki project (I made my first edit last week!),